The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission.

-Stray from the beaten track and well-known cities to discover these postcard-perfect corners of England, Scotland, Wales and Northern Ireland
+Stray from the beaten track to discover these postcard-worthy corners of England, Scotland, Wales and Northern Ireland

 Your support helps us to tell the story

-For anyone who wants to discover somewhere new to take in the sights this summer, the quieter wonders of lesser-known inland and coastal locations are well worth exploring.
+But for anyone who wants to discover somewhere new to take in the sights this spring and summer, the quieter wonders of lesser-known inland and coastal locations are well worth exploring.

-Pastel houses, ancient castles and cobbled streets dot fairytale towns and picturesque villages in the UK, with hidden gems delighting in England, Northern Ireland, Scotland and Wales – after all, who doesn’t want to upgrade their afternoon tea view?
+Pastel houses, ancient castles and cobbled streets dot fairytale towns and villages in the UK, with hidden gems delighting in England, Northern Ireland, Scotland and Wales.

-From streets filled with bookshops to small-town home-from-homes in national parks and quaint island shores for water sports enthusiasts, there are plenty of eye-catching towns and villages slightly off the usual UK tourist path.
+From streets filled with bookshops to small-town home-from-homes and quaint island shores, there are plenty of eye-catching spots slightly off the usual tourist path.

 Castle Combe, Cotswolds

-The picturesque Cotswolds village of Castle Combe is the image of a quintessential English town, with quaint streets, stone houses and lush greenery – perfect for scenic walks – all staples of a stay.
-Surrounded by the Cotswolds Area of Oustanding Natural Beauty, the bridged village is home to stunning 13th-century churches, traditional pubs and intimate bed and breakfasts. and the tranquil environment is a popular setting for blockbusters including Stardust and War Horse – it’s no wonder the charming area is regualrly voted the most beautiful in the UK.
+The Cotswolds village of Castle Combe is the image of a quintessential English town, with quaint streets, stone houses and lush greenery all staples of a stay.
+Surrounded by the Cotswolds Area of Outstanding Natural Beauty, the bridged village is home to stunning 13th-century churches, traditional pubs and intimate bed and breakfasts.
+The tranquil environment is a popular setting for blockbusters, including Stardust and War Horse, and it’s no wonder the charming area is regularly voted the most beautiful in the UK.

 Where to stay